MaddyGuthridge/COMP3891/File Systems/file names.md

 - Restricted characters (eg no `/`)
 - Can use naming conventions, but this is optional
 	- Eg `.c` for C code
-	- Sometimes these are operating-system reserved, especially on Windows (eg `CON`)
+	- Sometimes these are operating system reserved, especially on Windows (eg `CON`)